cacao-org/cacao/AOloopControl/examples/README.md

-## 1.2.
-Deploying a cacao example
+## 2. Deploying a cacao example

-Copy the example conf directory to the root work directory :

-    $ rsync -au --progress $MILK_ROOT/plugins/cacao-src/AOloopControl/examples/cacaoloop-XXXX-conf <rootworkdir>

-Where XXXX is the example name.

-## 1.2.
-Directory layout and naming

 We define **rootworkdir** as the root work directory under which the cacao example is run.
 All directory paths are relative to **rootworkdir**, which will be omitted for convenience.
 User should have read and write permission in **roorworkdir**.

+Copy the example conf directory to the root work directory :

+    $ rsync -au --progress $MILK_ROOT/plugins/cacao-src/AOloopControl/examples/cacaoloop-EXAMPLENAME-conf <rootworkdir>
+    $ cd <rootworkdir>

+## 3. Directory layout and naming

 Directory and file names are constructed from the following three variables: